wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

 ## East-West Traffic

-Now we will demonstrate east-west inspection for traffic between the spoke VPC networks.
-The east-west flow is identical to the internet outbound flow as described in the previous section.
+Now, we will inspect east-west traffic between the spoke networks.
+The east-west flow is similar to the internet outbound flow as described in the previous section.
 However, instead of routing the spoke request through the untrust interface, we will route the request through the VM-Series dataplane interface in the adjacent VPC network.

 <p align="center"><i>East-West: Client-to-Server Request</i></p>